X-dea/flutter_vpn/README.md

 The Android part was implemented by [strongswan](https://www.strongswan.org/) which support ikev2 protocol.
 The iOS part was implemented by NEVPNManager.

-### Warning
-This plugin is still under development.
 Issues and PRs are welcome!

 ## Installation